xenonview-com/view-java-sdk/README.md

 [back to top](#contents)

-### Instantiation <a id="instantiation"></a>
+### Instantiation <a id='instantiation'></a>

-The View SDK is a Java module you"ll need to include in your application.
-After inclusion, you"ll need to init the singleton object:
+The View SDK is a Java module you'll need to include in your application.
+After inclusion, you'll need to init the singleton object:

 ```java
 import xenon.view.sdk.Xenon;